loh-0/Algothon25-wiki/docs/index.md

 > Click [here](https://drive.google.com/file/d/1qJPwl48jnsaiHP7QxfK7TlED60zx0UO2/view?usp=sharing) for the workshop slides.

+### Kick-off / Q&A Event Links

+> Click [here](https://drive.google.com/file/d/1G0wvL4JEmI67sesG6Sew-xuha0aIqR70/view?fbclid=IwAR2qx_o0H80EoLasI_0h7pxUlPSb4gmBrNBczCfZgeWARtuQhxkI1wlNmPI) for the slides.

+A quick overview of the case problem and constraints can be found in these slides.

 ## Case Brief
 The link to the repository is displayed in the header of this site.